antononcube/RakuForPrediction-book/Articles/LLM-aids-for-processing-of-the-first-Carlson-Putin-interview.md

     Hilary Clinton: Does Zelensky possess the necessary autonomy to engage in negotiations and pursue a resolution to this conflict?

+Here are examples of using LLM to rephrase Vladimir Putin's answers into the style of Donald Trump:

 ```raku
 for ^2 {